Patrik-Stas/sovrin-validator-firewall-aws/README.md

-# sovrin-validator-firewall-aws
+# Terraform your Sovrin AWS Firewall
-Terraform to setup and provosion security group for Sovrin validator nodes in AWS
+Terraform to create (and provosion) security group for Sovrin validator nodes in AWS

 # How to use